-I am a machine learning research scientist at the NIMH where I develop statistical and machine learning methods.
+I am a research scientist at the NIMH Machine Learning Core.
+I develop statistical and machine learning methods with a focus on functional data analysis, causal inference, and longitudinal data analysis.
 I completed my PhD in the Department of Biostatistics at Harvard where I was an NIH Graduate Fellowship recipient (NRSA: F31).
-I was advised by Dr. Giovanni Parmigiani and conducted statistics and machine learning research with a focus on the development of transfer learning methodologies for training predictive models when multiple training datasets are available (i.e., domain generalization and multi-source domain adaptation).
-I also collaborated closely with Dr. Rahul Mazumder at MIT.
-My graduate methods research involved tools from mixed integer and convex optimization.
-At the NIH I have worked on functional data analysis and causal inference methods.
-My subject area interests include neuroscience and chemical dependence.
+I was advised by Dr. Giovanni Parmigiani and collaborated closely with Dr. Rahul Mazumder at MIT.
+My graduate methods research focused on transfer learning and mixed integer optimization.
+My subject area interests include neuroscience, psychiatry and chemical dependence.
 Please feel free to reach out to me at gloewinger@gmail.com.
+This site represents my opinions, not my employer’s.

 Download my CV.